StevenSeifried/spdynu/README.md

 The spdynu is based on the spdns Dynamic DNS Update-Client from http://my5cent.spdns.de/de/posts/spdns-dynamic-dns-update-client

-Feel free to read the To Do list and help with the client to improve or to expand with new features
+Feel free to read the TODO section below and help with the client to improve or to expand with new features

 I change the URLs from spdns.de to spdyn.de and add support for IPv6